Neoskiddie/Algorithms/README.md

 # Algorithms
-Course work from java for Quick Sort and Merge Sort implementation and analisys
+Course work from Java.
+Quick Sort and Merge Sort implementation and analisys(which is wrong).